|Home | About | Dance | Theatre & Perf. Studies | MA/PhD | People | Performances & Events | News | Children's Theater | Contact|

 Congratulations to director Barbara Wallace Grossman, choreographer Daniel McCusker, and the entire cast and crew of Daybreak, which was performed in the Balch Arena Theater this fall.
 A haunting depiction of trauma and its aftermath, Joyce Van Dyke's Daybreak is based on the true story of two survivors of the Armenian Genocide.
 They were privileged to host a number of post-show discussions with distinguished scholars, historians, physicians, artists, and humanists about the play and the issues that it raises.
 The show was well-attended by members of the Armenian community, Tufts' students and faculty, and President Monaco, who described Daybreak as a "powerful performance".

-The Department of Drama and Dance is proud to be a part of
+The Department of Theatre, Dance, and Performance Studies is proud to be a part of

 the Tufts' new Film and Media Studies program.

-The program will feature many Department of Drama and Dance electives,
+The program will feature many Department of Theatre, Dance, and Performance Studies electives,

 including Lecturer Jaclyn Waguespack's Dance on Camera, in which students take